 Applying for a student loan, parent loan or refinance loan through Citizens Bank can be completed entirely online.
 You can apply from a computer or mobile device in 15 minutes.

-In order to apply, you’ll need your Social Security number, a recent pay stub, employer information, the school you plan to attend, the cost of attendance and any financial aid received, your anticipated graduation date and co-signer information (if applicable).
+In order to apply, you’ll need your Social Security number, a recent pay stub, your employer information, the school you plan to attend, the cost of attendance and any financial aid received, your anticipated graduation date and any co-signer information (if applicable).